Navier-Stokes-Cahn-Hilliard system in a $3$D perforated domain with free slip and source term: Existence and homogenization: Introduction

-Phase–field methods have been widely used to describe two-phase flow in porous and microstructured media.
-In \cite{ganesan2000_porous}, a Darcy-scale model based on a Cahn–Hilliard description of the interface is proposed.
-It is worth noting that the homogenization theory for two-phase flow using phase-field models is not fully developed, and effective models have so far been justified primarily through heuristic asymptotic expansion methods.
-For periodic microstructures at low Reynolds numbers, Schmuck \cite{schmuck2012_stokesch} formally derived effective macroscopic Stokes–Cahn–Hilliard (SCH) equations for immiscible flows in periodic porous media using a two-scale expansion approach.
-A rigorous homogenization of two-fluid flow in porous media, starting from a SCH pore-scale description and yielding effective Darcy-scale equations that retain the phase-field structure at the macroscopic level, was presented by Daly et al.~\cite{daly2015_twofluid}.
-Further, using asymptotic expansion combined with the phase-field approach, a homogenization of the NSCH system was developed in \cite{homog_two_phase_NSCH}.

-Upscaled models for Cahn-Hilliard type equations have also been derived using both the asymptotic expansion method \cite{schmuck2012upscaled} and the two-scale convergence approach \cite{liero2018homogenization}.
-For a rigorous derivation of macroscopic SCH systems using two-scale convergence method, we refer to \cite{Hari01, hari02}.
-Additionally, in a 2D non-porous medium (not a perforated domain), an effective NSCH system was derived in \cite{bunoiu2020homogenization}.
+Phase--field methods are widely used to describe two-phase flow in porous and microstructured media: \cite{ganesan2000_porous} proposes a Darcy-scale model based on a Cahn--Hilliard description of the interface.
+Homogenization theory for such models, however, remains largely heuristic, justified mainly through formal asymptotic expansions.
+For periodic microstructures at low Reynolds numbers, Schmuck \cite{schmuck2012_stokesch} formally derived effective Stokes--Cahn--Hilliard (SCH) equations for immiscible flows via a two-scale expansion, and Daly et al.~\cite{daly2015_twofluid} gave a rigorous homogenization from an SCH pore-scale description to Darcy-scale equations retaining the phase-field structure.
+A homogenization of the NSCH system via asymptotic expansion was developed in \cite{homog_two_phase_NSCH}.
+Upscaled Cahn--Hilliard-type models have also been derived by asymptotic expansion \cite{schmuck2012upscaled} and by two-scale convergence \cite{liero2018homogenization}; rigorous two-scale derivations of macroscopic SCH systems are given in \cite{Hari01,hari02}.
+In a $2$D non-porous setting, an effective NSCH system was derived in \cite{bunoiu2020homogenization}.

-Homogenization of a (single-phase) incompressible flow in perforated domains is fairly well-established.
-For the homogenization of the stationary and unsteady Stokes and Navier–Stokes equations in domains perforated by periodically distributed solid inclusions with Dirichlet boundary conditions, see \cite{ allaire1992_unsteady_stokes, Masmoudi02}.
-For homogenization of Navier–Stokes equations in perforated domains with very small holes and uniform estimates with respect to the perforation parameter, we refer to \cite{feireisl_lu_homogenization_ns, lu2023homogenization}.
-The homogenization of Stokes equations with non-zero boundary conditions on the holes is considered in \cite{hillairet2018homogenization}.
+Homogenization of single-phase incompressible flow in perforated domains is well established: the stationary and unsteady Stokes and Navier--Stokes equations with Dirichlet conditions on periodically distributed solid inclusions are treated in \cite{allaire1992_unsteady_stokes,Masmoudi02}, the case of vanishingly small holes with $\e$-uniform estimates in \cite{feireisl_lu_homogenization_ns,lu2023homogenization}, and Stokes equations with non-zero boundary data on the holes in \cite{hillairet2018homogenization}.

 For a fixed time interval $S=(0,T)$ and a microscopic length scale (period) $\e>0$, we investigate a NSCH system given by: